-1. You need a very good level of English in listening, reading, writing, and speaking.
-Your English should reach an IELTS 7.0 or compare well to Level B2 on the Common European Framework for Languages scale.
+1. You need very high English skills in listening, reading, writing, and speaking: at least an IELTS 7.0 or Level B2 on the Common European Framework for Languages scale.
 (Don’t know what the international CEFL is?
-Click here to understand what each level on this international benchmark means.)
-Each skill is tested separately in the OET, and you must be successful in all four areas separately.
-Examiners do not calculate an average and they do not give you an overall mark.
+Click here to find out.)
+Each skill is tested separately and you need to do well in each area separately.

-The OET website has many free sample materials to help you understand the structure of each part.
+The OET website has many free sample materials to help you understand the format of each part.

 |In the Listening subtest, they |

 • quickly understand main and supporting ideas in an audio.

 • can listen and make short notes at the same time.